michael-steinert-repository/KubernetesEssentials/README.md

 </P>

 - It uses Process Health Check to check that a Application is alive and if it is not then it restarts the Process
-- Kublet uses Liveness Probes to know when to restart a Container
+- Kubelet uses Liveness Probes to know when to restart a Container
-- Kublet uses Readiness Probes to know when a Container is ready to start accepting Traffic
+- Kubelet uses Readiness Probes to know when a Container is ready to start accepting Traffic

 #### Kubectl Commands (Declarative Management)